rlecellier/factory-kit/README.md

 # Factory-Kit

+## Disclaimer

+This library was inspired by a need I encountered repeatedly throughout my years of professional work.
+Creating consistent, type-safe test data has been a challenge I've faced across multiple projects and organizations.

+I initially started a lightweight version of this concept while working at Open Fun (https://github.com/openfun) to address specific testing needs there.
+This current iteration represents a more comprehensive solution to the problem.

+Worth mentioning: this version was developed through extensive pair programming with GitHub Copilot (what some might call "vibe coding" these days).
+The collaborative process between human intention and AI assistance helped shape both the implementation and documentation.

 A TypeScript library implementing the factory pattern for creating test data with Faker.js, inspired by Python's FactoryBoy.

 ## Introduction